 As an annual passholder for Walt Disney World, the number one question I usually get from anyone planning a trip is “Should I stay at the Disney Hotels?”

 This is a loaded question with a not so simple answer.
 If you are a first timer (have never ever been to Disney World before) then I always say yes.
-You can read more of my tips for first time goers here.
 But sometimes staying on property isn’t an option or it may not 100% be a good fit for your family.
 So I’m going to share the pros & cons of staying at one of the Walt Disney World Resorts and I hope it helps if you’re a planning a visit.

 - First off, if you are traveling by plane, you have access to Disney’s Magical Express, a complimentary bus service from Orlando International Airport to any Disney Resort hotel.
 You can choose this option when booking your reservation by phone or online.

 - The magic of Disney starts with the hotel!
 When you stay at a Disney Resort, you begin your trip feeling like you are in a real magical land.
 Isn’t that what we all want?
 Each resort on property is themed and fun to add that special touch.

 - You have 24 hour Disney concierge.
 I know other hotels have a concierge but at the Disney resorts, the front desk employees are trained to answer all your Disney related questions.
 You can also book dining, experiences and pretty much anything right from your hotel!

 - Transportation to and from the Parks is free for all resort guests by way of bus, monorail or boat depending on what hotel you’re staying in.
 This saves you money on parking which is $20 at each park.